 Important Notes:

-The groups will convene at The Global Water Center at 4:30pm on Wednesday, October 15th, 2025.
+✔️We will convene virtually at 4:30pm on Wednesday, October 15th, 2025.

-Anyone interested in working on a challenge can self-assign to a specific challenge team.
+✔️Anyone interested in working on a challenge can self-assign to a specific challenge team.

-All pitches will be blind-reviewed by a panel of industry experts.
+✔️All pitches will be blind-reviewed by a panel of industry experts.

-The top four pitches will be invited to present live at an event on Thursday, January 15th, 2026.
+✔️The top four pitches will be invited to present live at an event on Thursday, January 15th, 2026.